-1 be sought in the proceeding; 2 (2) preservation of the information; 3 (3) the forms in which the information is to be produced; 4 (4) the time within which the information is to be produced; 5 (5) the permissible scope of discovery of the information; 6 (6) the methods for asserting or preserving claims of privilege or of protection of 7 the information as trial-preparation material after production; 8 (7) the method for asserting or preserving confidentiality and the proprietary 9 status of information relating to a party or a person not a party to the proceeding; 10 (8) allocation of the expense of production; and 11 (9) any other issue relating to the discovery of electronically stored information.
-12 Reporter's Notes 13 14 15 16 17 Although this rule does not expressly require the court to issue an order relating to discovery of electronically stored information, courts are strongly encouraged to do so.
+1 (3) the form in which each type of the information is to be produced; 2 (4) the time within which the information is to be produced; 3 (5) the permissible scope of discovery of the information; 4 (6) the method for asserting or preserving claims of privilege or of protection of 5 the information as trial-preparation material after production; 6 (7) the method for asserting or preserving confidentiality and the proprietary 7 status of information relating to a party or a person not a party to the proceeding; 8 (8) allocation of the expense of production; and 9 (9) any other issue relating to the discovery of the information.
+10 Reporter's Notes 11 12 13 14 15 16 Although this rule does not expressly require the court to issue an order relating to discovery of electronically stored information, courts are strongly encouraged to do so.
 Early intervention by the court may facilitate orderly discovery of such information and avoid difficulties later in the case.
-18 19 20 21 The rule permits the court to issue an order relating to discovery of electronically stored information pursuant to motion of a party, stipulation of the parties, or on the court's own motion but only after providing the parties notice and an opportunity to be heard.
-22 RULE 5.
+The rule permits the court to issue an order relating to discovery of electronically stored 17 18 19 information pursuant to motion of a party, stipulation of the parties, or on the court's own motion but only after providing the parties notice and an opportunity to be heard.
+20 RULE 5.
 LIMITATION ON SANCTIONS.
-Absent exceptional circumstances, the 23 court may not impose sanctions on a party under these rules for failure to provide electronically 24 stored information lost as the result of the routine, good-faith operation of an electronic 25 information system.
-26 Reporter's Notes 27 This rule is identical to its Federal Rule equivalent, Federal Rule 37(f).
+Absent exceptional circumstances, the 21 court may not impose sanctions on a party under these rules for failure to provide electronically 22 stored information lost as the result of the routine, good-faith operation of an electronic 23 information system.
+24 Reporter's Notes 25 26 27 28 29 This rule is identical to its Federal Rule equivalent, Federal Rule 37(f).
 As noted in the comments to Federal Rule 37(f), the rule responds to a distinctive feature of electronic information systems, the routine modification, overwriting, and deletion of information that attends normal use.
 Under this rule, absent exceptional circumstances, sanctions cannot be imposed for loss of electronically stored information resulting from the routine operation of the party's electronic information system if that operation was in good faith.